cryptoDevAmigos/rarity-analyzer/README.md

 # rarity-analyzer

 ## Development

-1. Install npm version 7.23.0 for use of workspaces.
+1. Requires npm version 7 (for npm workspaces).
 Npm upgrade info for Windows `https://stackoverflow.com/questions/18412129/how-can-i-update-npm-on-windows`

 2. Run `npm install` at the root of rarity-analyzer to install server dependencies including scope packages and workspaces.